assemblymade/meta/app/views/faq_groups/basics.md

 This is really important to us.
 When a product is built on Assembly, we believe an open, transparent process is key.
 That means anyone can see progress, discussions, ownership and even revenue.

 Obviously, we can’t make the claim that building products in public is the best approach if we aren’t doing that ourselves.
-So, go check out [assembly.com/meta](https://assembly.com/meta).
-You can scan through our history of development and discussion, even seeing real-time updates as we ship new features.
+So, go check out [assembly.com/meta](https://assembly.com/meta), we are Open Source!
+You can scan through our history of development and discussion, even seeing real-time updates as we ship new features and even help out yourself!

 # How is Assembly different from Kickstarter or an Incubator?